 The presence of PD can also be detected by other means other than the offline approach taken in IEC 60270.
 These unconventional technologies rely on sensors and are commonly used for on-site PD testing, in which an “online” test is conducted.
 This has the advantage that the voltage supplied to the DUT does not need to be shut off for testing, as the measurement does not require galvanic coupling to the high voltage conductors.

 The HTP-2/UHF PD Detector offers flexibility of either single or multiple channel measurements for multiple apparatus testing at a single location.
 The PD analyzer can be configured with any standard decoupling package such as UHF sensor for cable sealing end, UHF drain valve & hatch sensor for transformers or internal sensor for GIS.

-The Liona Online PD Spot Tester is a portable online PD detector that uses capacitive TEV (“transient earth voltage”) sensors that can be used to measure PD signals in switchgear or other grounded surfaces.
+The Liona Online Partial Discharge Spot Tester is a portable online PD detector that uses capacitive TEV (“transient earth voltage”) sensors that can be used to measure PD signals in switchgear or other grounded surfaces.
 Furthermore, the use of sensitive HFCT sensors allows for the equipment to measure PD signals in cables that are inductively coupled from the cable sheath or ground.

 UHF PD Sensors are a great tool to use to decouple high-frequency PD signals from joints and terminations of medium and high voltage cables, transformers, and motors or from within a transformer by using a Drain valve sensor.
 Installation of these sensors is conducted at ground potential allowing for safe operation.
 The stronger attenuation of distant signals in higher frequency ranges allows for very favorable signal-to-noise ratios and locally selective tests.